aenavidad/pp-0/log.md

 - [x] submit preprint[^`pp1` to SocArXiv on 2 mar 2025, plus `pp-0` repo made public on GitHub]
 - [x] preprint pubbed[^in SocArXiv on 3 mar 2025]
 - [x] requested comments from am*tor@yahoo.com[^on 5 mar 2025, got them on 6 mar 2025]
+- [ ] fix vars minor mistakes
+    - [ ] can name 'Tipu rebellion' sans capitals[^eg if event is unique to its class (ie no other rebellions in Tipu), and date markers stripped, and synonyms not accepted (eg 'Elizabethan era' properly names but 'Belizean independence' does not)]
+    - [ ] general do not recommend deferring to popular senses/meanings of historical concepts eg of *founding*, *settlement*[^maybe only licensed if the proper sense is disputed, or if examined action is of proper sort (eg social/constructed, like marriage or illegal moves in chess, or necessarily intentional, or complex/compound), or if truth value of relevant historical claism turn on sense used, so on, but *not* deference out of respect for agents]
+    - [ ] might fix loose definitions/glosses[^if vs only if, qualifiers, so on]
+    - [ ] note anachronistic use of term *Belize*[^plus maybe make use vs mention explicit, plus maybe note pp does not concern etymology, plus maybe note relevant periodisation (Sp to 1638, Precol to 1862)]
+    - [ ] add spaces to keywords in metadata
+    - [ ] note previous reviews/discussions on theories re Bz origins[^for Wallacian theories already noted, plus Bolland, Molina, Ancona, C Quijano, so on]
+- [ ] get pp into historical prose[^eg as sort of lit rev/historiographic discussion (maybe *only* build Map and modified Log as way of abstracting from vars [theories/models](https://plato.stanford.edu/entries/models-science/) in existing lit, to get at the *general* bare bones sans substantive interpretation)]

 ### recoding cartas
 - [x] for all `cod!=null` cartas, ensure `pir` and `def` values accurately reflect criteria as newly specified in `cartas/readme.md`